hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide8_20220331.md

 [1, 2, 3].isArray();      // raises a TypeError
 ```

-Methods like these are defined on the constructor for the type, e.g., `Array` or `Object`.
-You may sometimes hear such methods described as class methods.
-However, in JavaScript, that's a bit of a misnomer.
-Instead, you should call such methods **static methods**.
+**Static Methods** like these are *defined on the constructor for the type*, e.g., `Array` or `Object`.

 Ordinary methods -- those defined on a prototype object -- are sometimes called **instance methods** or **object methods** since you need an instance of (an object) the type.
 More commonly, they are simply called methods.

-You can define static methods on your custom constructor methods.
+*You can define static methods on your custom constructor methods*.
 For instance, let's add one to the `Rectangle` type we defined earlier:

 ```js
 function Rectangle(length, width) {